 The IRS has already ended the OVPD program, and has stated that they may end the Streamlined programs.
 If you think this may be a viable option for you, do your best to take advantage of the program soon.
 The IRS has stated that they may terminate these programs in the near future.

-Keep in mind that any of these filings can be selected for audited, so be sure your reasonable cause has sufficient support and your disclosures are complete!
-If you should find yourself in need of further assistance, please feel free to reach out and set up a consultation with our experienced Senior Counsel at Brotman Law.
+Keep in mind that any of these filings can be selected for audit, so be sure your reasonable cause has sufficient support and your disclosures are complete.
+If you should find yourself in need of further assistance, please feel free to reach out and set up a consultation with our experienced senior counsel at Brotman Law.